hyperlogic/glyphblaster/README.md

 * I'm not sure if the interface is very good.
   * Text's are not mutable, they must be destroyed and re-created.
   * No metrics available.
+  * The metrics should be good enough to perform custom word-wrapping, bidi & html styles at a higher level.